MoltenArmor/not-so-immutable-os/README.md

 - `desktop`: Include desktop base files in the main image, including `pipewire`, `upower`, `accountservice` and so on.
 - `xfce`: Include XFCE desktop environment in the main image.
 - `update`: Enable some special config for updating.
-- `sysext-only`: *Enable some special config to build sysext images only.
+- `sysext-only`: Enable some special config to build sysext images only.

+Sysext apps:
+- `chromium`: Chromium browser.
+- `incus`: Incus system container and VM manager, plus qemu.
+- `vmware`: VMWare tools.

 To build it: